-Her first book, Botanical Art from the Golden Age of Scientific Discovery, published by University of Chicago Press in 2016, explores 19th century educational classroom boards.
-The large-format book includes documents and research conducted in Prague, Berlin, London, Cambridge, and elsewhere.
-Organized by plant family and using nineteenth-century educational posters as informative illustrations, the book emulates a Victorian classroom while providing biographies of renowned illustrators and scientists.
+Her first book, Botanical Art from the Golden Age of Scientific Discovery (University of Chicago Press, 2016), examines the art & science of plant biology in 19th-century wall charts.
+The large-format book includes artifacts & research from archives in Prague, Berlin, London, Cambridge, New York, and elsewhere.
+Organized taxonomically, chapters compare the depiction of species within plant families, including scientific summaries of each chart.
+A botany primer with contextualised background, the book emulates a Victorian classroom while providing biographies of renowned illustrators & scientists.

 Born in Boston, USA, Laurent studied at Harvard University and Massachusetts College of Art.
 She holds an MSc in History & Philosophy of Science, University College of London.